 – You can quickly analyze data and export PDFs or presentations directly from Tableau Desktop to keep the requests at bay

 – No project has unlimited bandwidth.
 If you can, avoid sacrificing long-term priorities and dashboard objectives to meet the needs of individuals

-When you are responsible for multiple views pushing quick fixes, one-off enhancements are not sustainable.
+When you are responsible for multiple views, pushing quick fixes or one-off enhancements is not sustainable.
 Instead, aim to gather feedback from the broader group more formally, look for patterns, and periodically publish impactful changes to improve your dashboards.